 Our content focuses on addressing the gap that exists between a prospect’s present situation and where they want to be.

-The goal at this stage is to draw your target customers’ attention to the challenges they face, to what frustrates them, and their pain points.
-It’s a bit like rubbing salt into the wound before we apply the ointment!
+The goal at this stage is to draw your target customers’ attention to the challenges they face, what frustrates them, and their pain points.
+It’s a bit like rubbing salt into the wound before applying the ointment!

 At the awareness stage, you can start off simply with 3 or 4 blog posts and one piece of premium downloadable content, also known as a lead magnet.